jrbotvinick/Measure-Theoretic-Time-Delay-Embedding/README.md

 The code in this repository can be used to reproduce the following comparison for reconstructing the Lorenz-63 system based on noisy partial observations.
 ![lorenz](https://github.com/user-attachments/assets/51add5b4-b863-4bc3-a724-596fb2b27306)

-The following visualizes the discrete measures in time-delay coordinates we use to reconstruct the chaotic R\"ossler system.
+The following visualizes the discrete measures in time-delay coordinates we use to reconstruct the chaotic Rossler system.

 ![Slide2 (1)](https://github.com/user-attachments/assets/fd1113d4-013f-4a6b-ba5e-be8714abfc45)